What Costs and Fees Are Associated with Bridging Loans?

 Broker fees

-While you could approach a lender directly, it is advised to work with a bridging loan broker who can help you find the right deal, negotiate on your behalf and deal with the complex paperwork.
+While you could approach a lender directly, it is advised to work with a bridging loan broker who can help you find the right deal, negotiate on your behalf, and handle the complex paperwork.

 The broker’s fee may be a percentage of the amount you intend to borrow, which can range from 0.5% to 2%, or it could be a flat fee.